TUE-EE-ES/TSN-DRL-TAS/README.md

-# TSN-DRL-TAS
+This repository contains the source code for the paper:

-Deep-Reinforcement-Learning-based Scheduler for Time-Aware Shaper in In-Vehicle Networks
+**Deep-Reinforcement-Learning-based Scheduler for Time-Aware Shaper in In-Vehicle Networks**